ff14-advanced-market-search/mega-alerts/README.md

 3. [Setup a discord channel with a webhook url for sending the alert messages](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

-5. Download [the docker image](https://hub.docker.com/repository/docker/cohenaj194/mega-alerts/general), if on windows open a [command prompt](https://www.youtube.com/watch?v=uE9WgNr3OjM) to run this.
+4. Download [the docker image](https://hub.docker.com/repository/docker/cohenaj194/mega-alerts/general), if on windows open a [command prompt](https://www.youtube.com/watch?v=uE9WgNr3OjM) to run this.

 ```
 docker pull cohenaj194/mega-alerts
 ```

+# Item Selection
-5. Make a json object with the item ids and prices that you want to snipe for!
+1. If you have specific items and prices you want, then make a json object with the item ids and prices that you want to snipe for!

 This is what you will set for `DESIRED_ITEMS` or you can set `{}` if you only want to snipe pets.